 2. Linking your Drupal site with Transifex

-Adding Transifex plugin in Drupal and configuring it
+Adding the Transifex plugin in Drupal and configuring it

 3. Localizing Drupal content using Transifex